vaadin-miki/super-fields/README.md

 ## Support

 If you like SuperFields, you can support it in a variety of ways:

-* spread the word - the more people know about SuperFields, the better! - if you use social networks, you can tag me on Mastodon (`@miki@the.unforgiven.pl`) or on Twitter (`@mikiolsz`)
+* spread the word - the more people know about SuperFields, the better! - if you use social networks, you can tag me on Mastodon (`@miki@the.unforgiven.pl`) or on Twitter (`@mikiolsz`);
-* visit [the Vaadin Directory](https://vaadin.com/directory/component/superfields), rate the components and/or leave a review
+* visit [the Vaadin Directory](https://vaadin.com/directory/component/superfields), rate the components and/or leave a review;
-* contribute - pick an issue from the list, implement it and make a PR
+* contribute - pick an issue from the list, implement it and make a PR;
+* on-demand features - get in touch with me to agree the details;
-* buy a print of [one of my photos](https://www.uneven-eyes.info/page/photos-for-you)
+* buy a print of [one of my photos](https://www.uneven-eyes.info/page/photos-for-you).

 ## Small print